Moxiii/Portfolio/README.md

 - - Learn css animation + Loading logic + make simple but efficient WebSite
 - - Unloading some parts for mobilViews
 ## Ok but what next ?
--- Buy three journey lesseons and build full three portfolio with react three fiber
+-- Buy three journey lessons and build full three portfolio with react three fiber